ntop/ntopng/doc/src/basic_concepts/timeseries.rst

 Enabling a "Traffic" timeseries usually has little impact on the performance.
-On the other hand, enabling the "Layer-7 Applications" (in particular for the local hosts) has an high impact since there are many protocols and timeseries must be processed for each of them.
+On the other hand, enabling the "Layer-7 Applications" (in particular for the local hosts) has a high impact since there are many protocols and timeseries must be processed for each of them.

 It is possible to skip timeseries generation for a particular network interface